stitchdata/docs/_destinations/amazon-s3/setup/connecting-amazon-s3.md

       ```

     substeps:
-      - title: "Add the Stitch Bucket Policy"
+      - title: "Add the Stitch bucket policy"
         anchor: "add-bucket-policy"
         content: |
           To allow Stitch to access the bucket, you'll need to add a bucket policy using the AWS console.
 Follow the instructions in the tab below to add the bucket policy.